Brendacg616/automodelcar-cic-ipn/README.md

 ## Run the code

-### On the PC
-The cic package contains different launch files in order to execute specific tasks.
-The next subsections explain all the launch files intended functions.

-### On the AutoModelCar
-TODO
+There are different available run modes depending on the function needed.
+The next subsections explain each mode functionalities and how to run them.

-### Camera adjustment
+### Camera adjustment mode

-To run the camera adjustment launch, type:
+To run the camera adjustment mode, type:

-> roslaunch cic camera_adjustment.launch
+> bash start.bash -cm

 A debug window will be displayed with a chessboard layout (see figure 1).
 To adjust the camera, you will need a printed chesboard pattern of 35x35 [cm].
-Lay down the printed pattern in front of the camera and modify the parameters in the launch in order to match the chessboard pattern with the one displayed.
+Lay down the printed pattern in front of the camera and modify the parameters in the camera calibration launch file in order to match the chessboard pattern with the one displayed.
 Those parameters are:

 - Pixel to cm ratio in the X-axis.
 - Pixel to cm ratio in the Y-axis.